icgrp/ese532_handouts/_sources/hw1/debug_app.md

 should end up sorted as “5, 10, 20“.
 In this case the `head` of the list is 5 and the "tail" is 20.
 In your report, put the implementation of `insert_in_order` function.
-Write a Makefile to build the program.
+Write a Makefile to build the program and add the screenshot of the outputs that verify your solution.
 Tar your sources and Makefile and upload it to canvas.

     ```{hint}
     The purpose of this problem is to help prepare you to write and debug C